You may not remember dreaming after you sleep, but you’ll encounter many dream sequences in books.

 If you’ve seen Six Feet Under you’ll be familiar with the sneaky dream technique.
 Once you’ve seen a few episodes of Six Feet Under you’ll learn to expect dreaming, especially when something weird is playing out.
 That series also makes much use of tripping to achieve the same effect, as well as Nate’s illness.
 The technique has since been used in The Sopranos, and in many other things I haven’t seen, no doubt.

-2. DREAMING AS PART OF THE PLOT
+2. DREAMING AS A CENTRAL PART OF THE PLOT

-John Irving’s short story Other People’s Dreams is a prime example of that.
+John Irving’s short story Other People’s Dreams is a prime example of this.
 It’s about a man who has never dreamed in his life, but then he discovers that by sleeping where others have dreamed, he can dream what they have.
 He learns a few things along the way, including a few surprises about his own mother.

 So these kind of stories aren’t using dreams as a device, they just happen to be stories whose plots somehow involve dreams.
 The reader therefore doesn’t feel tricked.